cappecaps/JupBook/modelling/physics/pressure_theoretical_model.md

 p(h)=p(0)\exp\bigg[-\dfrac{1}{k_B}\int_0^h\dfrac{g(z)m_0(z)}{T(z)}dz\bigg]
 $$(general_formula)

 Interestingly, to compute the pressure at a certain altitude $h$ we just need to know how the integrand varies below that point, and not above.
 This is because the formula assumes we know $p(0)$, the pressure at $h=0$, so that the information of the air column above is implicitly contained there.
 If we choose $h=0$ to be the sea level, then $p(0)$ is the barometric pressure, which in standard conditions is $1013.25\ \mathrm{hPa}$.
 In reality, the sea-level pressure varies continuously and it must be measured.

+## The barometric formula
-We will understand how temperature and average mass vary with altitude in the following section.
-For now, let’s find the simplest solution by assuming that are all variables inside the integral, i.e. composition, temperature, and gravity, are constants.
+Let’s consider the simplest case to solve equation {eq}`general_formula`: we assume that are all variables inside the integral, i.e. composition, temperature, and gravity, are constants with altitude.
 Such approximation is valid close to the Earth's surface level.
 We then obtain:

 $$
 p_{bar}(h)=p(0)\exp\bigg[-\dfrac{m_0g_0h}{k_BT}\bigg]